Islands of North Uist, Baleshare, Berneray and Grimsay.

 Just east of Clachan the long road along the south shore of Loch Euphort is a delight, with wonderful scenery, a tiny art studio, and a landscape rich in iron age archaeology.
 Back at Langass by the main road there’s a very impressive chambered cairn up on and hillside – Barpa Langais, and a very impressive stone circle – Pobull Fhinn, or Finn’s People – along the track just past the Langass Lodge Hotel (which is highly recommended for meals).

 Lochmaddy (Loch nam Madadh) stands at the head of an extensive, sheltered natural harbour which has for centuries served as the principal port for North Uist, and today is the busiest ferry port in Uist and Barra.
-Though boasting a Sherrif’s court, two hotels, school, an outdoor activities center, cattle market, tourist information office, and the renowned Taigh Cearsabhagh arts center, Lochmaddy is still little more than a quiet village – except perhaps when the Calmac ferry from Uig in Skye comes in!
+Though boasting a Sherrif’s court, two hotels, school, an outdoor activities centre, cattle market, tourist information office, and the renowned Taigh Cearsabhagh arts center, Lochmaddy is still little more than a quiet village – except perhaps when the Calmac ferry from Uig in Skye comes in!

 North from Lochmaddy, a narrow road branches east to Loch Portain and Cheesebay (Bàgh a Chàise), weaving bewilderingly through a landscape of convoluted bays and inlets of the sea, fresh water lochs, rocky promontories and few distinctive landmarks: it is surprisingly easy to feel disorientated.
 A truly remarkable district and rich in ancient archaeology, including the impressive galleried Dun Torquil, a scheduled ancient monument, reached by a stepping stones from the shore of Loch an Duin.